10 Reasons Why I Chose Singapore as My First Solo Destination

 Several weeks prior to that, a friend of mine had taken me on my first international trip to Thailand, where I immediately caught the travel bug.
 I was itching to travel again.
 This time around, I was not going to wait for anyone to take me — I was going to do it myself.
 And I chose to go to Singapore.
 Here’s why.

-One of the major selling points of Singapore to me at that time was its location.
+One of the major selling points of Singapore to me at the time was its location.
 I had only been working for a few months by then, so I wasn’t exactly the richest kid on the block.
 Flight tickets to faraway places were simply out of the question.
 Besides, I also didn’t have many days off, so my perfect destination would be somewhere that was close enough for me to make a weekend trip.

 It didn’t take a genius to figure out what my best option would be.